Peter Robinson (Northern Ireland politician)

 Peter David Robinson (born 29 December 1948) is a retired Northern Irish politician who served as First Minister of Northern Ireland from 2008 until 2016 and Leader of the Democratic Unionist Party (DUP) from 2008 until 2015.
 Until his retirement in 2016, Robinson was involved in Northern Irish politics for over 40 years, being a founding member of the DUP along with Ian Paisley.

-Robinson served in the role of General Secretary of the DUP from 1975, a position which he held until 1979 and which afforded him the opportunity to exert unprecedented influence within the fledgeling party.
+Robinson served in the role of General Secretary of the DUP from 1975, a position which he held until 1979 and which afforded him the opportunity to exert extraordinary influence within the fledgeling party.
 In 1977, Robinson was elected as a councillor for the Castlereagh Borough Council in Dundonald, and in 1979, he became one of the youngest Members of Parliament (MP) when he was narrowly elected for Belfast East.
-He held this seat until his defeat by Naomi Long in 2010, making him the longest-serving Belfast MP since the 1800 Act of Union.
+He held this seat for 31 years until his defeat by Naomi Long in 2010, making him the longest-serving Belfast MP since the 1800 Act of Union.

 In 1980, Robinson was elected as the deputy leader of the DUP.
 Following the re-establishment of devolved government in Northern Ireland as a result of the Good Friday Agreement, Robinson was elected in 1998 as the Member of the Legislative Assembly (MLA) for Belfast East.
 Robinson subsequently served as Minister for Regional Development and Minister of Finance and Personnel in the Northern Ireland Executive.
 Robinson was elected unopposed to succeed Ian Paisley as leader of the DUP on 15 April 2008, and was subsequently confirmed as First Minister of Northern Ireland on 5 June 2008.

 In January 2010, following a scandal involving his wife Iris, Robinson temporarily handed over his duties as First Minister to Arlene Foster under the terms of the Northern Ireland Act 2006.
 Following a police investigation, which recommended that Robinson should not be prosecuted following allegations made by the BBC in relation to the scandal, he resumed his duties as First Minister.
 The Official Assembly Commissioner's Investigation and Report cleared Robinson of any wrongdoing.

 In September 2015, Robinson again stood aside to allow Arlene Foster to become acting First Minister after his bid to adjourn the assembly was rejected.
 His action was a response to a murder for which a member of Sinn Féin, a party in the Northern Ireland Executive, had been questioned.
 He resumed his duties on 20 October 2015.
 On 19 November 2015, he announced that he would be stepping down as First Minister and as leader of the DUP.
 Robinson subsequently stepped down as First Minister on 11 January 2016 and has now fully retired from frontline politics.
+He is currently the longest-serving Northern Irish First Minister since the Good Friday Agreement of 1998.